 Each summer session (Research I, II and III) is worth one honors course credit.
 In order to earn a full credit and continue in the program students are required to attend class during the summers after their freshman, sophomore and junior years.
 SSMV students may only miss one day of class during the summer due to excused absences (illness, emergency, religious observation) and absences will not be excused for extra-curricular conflicts or other family commitments.
 Failure to abide by this policy may result in the student losing course credit due to a lack of summer contact hours.

-School Administration reserves the right to modify this policy.
+School Administration reserves the right to modify these policies.

 CONNECT WITH SSMV